William Brice’s Surprising Journey in Art

 But perhaps Brice’s true kinship lays with other outliers from the history of art, who could not avoid walking their own paths that meandered around their epochs’ mainstream fashions.

-This group could be seen to include Matisse, El Greco, Van Gogh, Cornell, Zurbarán, Mike Kelly, and even indigenous (“primitive”) artists including the pre-historic cave painters, for example.
-These artists are marked by the clarity and purity of their vision.
+This group could be seen to include Matisse, El Greco, Van Gogh, Cornell, Zurbarán, Mike Kelly, and perhaps even indigenous artists including the pre-historic cave painters, for example.
+All of these artists are marked by the clarity and purity of their vision.
 Their works have the power of true belief, passion, and authenticity.

 * * *